 Scheme 1: (a) Traditional workflows for potentials with atomistic deep neural networks (DNNs) are based on an extensivity assumption (left) that predictions should be summed over all atoms in the system.
 With localization layers (right), atomistic neural networks can predict physical properties that are weighted by location and do not scale with the size of the molecule.
 This allows training to physical effects such as triplet excitations (which generally do not scale with molecule size), and identification of molecular regions that contribute to the investigated effect from a data-driven perspective. (b) Schematic of the S0 and T1 PESs depicted for reference DFT (black, solid lines) and HIPNN-based ML predictions (red, dashed lines).
-Transition energy relevant to phosphorescence ($\Delta E = E{phos}$) is approximated as a difference between T1 and S0 energies with the Δ SCF approach.
+Transition energy relevant to phosphorescence ($\Delta E = E{\rm phos}$) is approximated as a difference between T1 and S0 energies with the Δ SCF approach.
 This work introduces a localized variant of HIPNN, HIP-loc, to model ΔE .

-In HIPNN, singlet (E_s) and triplet (E_T) energies are determined from independent Self-Consistent Field (SCF) calculations, and their difference, is the singlet-triplet energy gap within the Δ SCF method (Scheme 1b).
-For instance, near triplet state equilibrium, $\Delta E = E{\rm phos}$ represents the phosphorescence energy as calculated with \triangle SCF.
+In HIPNN, singlet (E_S) and triplet (E_T) energies are determined from independent Self-Consistent Field (SCF) calculations, and both E_S and E_T are learned independently using separate linear prediction with the form of Eq.
+1. Their difference, is the singlet-triplet energy gap (S_0 - T_1 gap) within the Δ SCF method (Scheme 1b).
+For instance, near triplet state equilibrium, $\Delta E = E{\rm phos}$ represents the phosphorescence energy as calculated with Δ SCF.
 We write the difference in Eq.
-2 as a general $\triangle E$ to reflect that our method may be applicable to other localized, non-extensive properties, such as energies of anions, cations, or other excited states.
+3 as a general ΔE to reflect that our method may be applicable to other localized, non-extensive properties, such as energies of anions, cations, or other excited states.
 The central motivation of our work is that Eq.
 1, which is a sum over atom-centered energies, is inadequate in predicting ΔE (Eq.
-2) for systems in which the electron density is spatially localized only on certain atoms.
+3) for systems in which the electron density is spatially localized only on certain atoms.
 In other words, the extensivity approximation breaks down due to the absence of a well-defined scaling of ΔE with the number atoms (Fig. S1).
 The main contribution of our work is to develop a new approach to predict ΔE while accounting for this localization.
 This accomplishes two purposes: 1) The predicted ΔE will not scale intrinsically with the size of the system and 2) it gives rise to interpretable predictions regarding where in the molecule the singlet and triplet wave functions differ.
 The localized HIPNN model will be referred to as HIP-loc (Scheme 1a, right).
-We emphasize that the method developed here could also be applied to other atomistic neural networks that are trained using gradient methods.^{24,53,54}
+We emphasize that the method developed here could also be applied to other atomistic neural networks that are trained using gradient methods.^{24,53,54} motivates the HIP-loc model.
+Atomic forces on the singlet state are the same as those used in the HIPNN model, $-\frac{dE_S}{dR_i} = F{S,i}$ whereas the forces associated with ΔE are calculated as $-\frac{d\Delta E}{dR_i} = -\frac{dE_T}{dR_i} + \frac{dE_S}{dR_i} = \Delta F_i = F{T,i} - F{S,i}$.
+We now introduce the principal difference between HIPNN and HIP-loc (Scheme 1a).
+Instead of modeling ΔE as a simple sum over atom-centered energies (Eq.
+1), we model it as a non-extensive quantity by weighting atomic energies by normalized weights w_i

-$$\Delta E = E_T - E_S \tag{2}$$
+$$\Delta E = E_T - E_S \tag{3}$$